quintesse/PlayoVR/README.md

 ## Licenses

- - **Only the code in `Assets/Libraries/NetBase` and `Assets/Libraries/NetVRTK` is released under the MIT license**
+ - **Only the code in `Assets/Libraries/NetBase`, `Assets/Libraries/NetVRTK` and `Assets/Scripts` is released under the MIT license**
- - Any code in `Assets/Scripts` specifically marked in the header as released under the MIT license
  - Other code libraries in `Assets/Libraries` all come with their own licenses
- - Any binary resources are more or less there on a "fair use" basis, **don't trust that you can just copy and use them**
+ - Any binary resources are more or less there on a "fair use" basis, **don't assume that you can just copy and use them**

 ## Thanks